Wednesday, June 27, 2018

 Dr. Debra Stewart

 Regaining civility in your world is simple because it only involves returning to the arts.
-Changing the world with music, art, writing, journalism, photography, dance, and so many more art forms have always had lasting and positive reform.
-Lashing out with unbridled emotions about topics that you are passionate about is a waste of time and viewed as hostile, aggressive, and challenging and only contains a fraction of what you genuinely want to express.
+Changing the world with music, art, writing, journalism, photography, dance, and so many more art forms has always led to lasting, positive reform.
+Lashing out with unbridled emotions about topics that you are passionate about is a waste of time and is viewed as hostile, aggressive, and challenging.
+More importantly, hostile behavior only contains a fraction of what you genuinely want to express.

 Saturday, June 16, 2018

-Cross-culturally getting an important point across without being seen as aggressive or a bully can be complicated.
-Often, the point of interest involves cherished personal beliefs and values and may seem indisputable from this perspective which creates bias and a host of formal and informal fallacies.
+Cross-culturally, getting an important point across without being seen as aggressive or a bully can be complicated.
+Often, the point of interest involves cherished personal beliefs and values and may seem indisputable from this perspective, which creates bias and a host of formal and informal fallacies.
 To get your point across without being seen as the aggressive communicator or a bully requires a substantial effort for the compassionate, effective communicator.
-For example, compassionate and effective communication involves gathering valid and reliable information on the subject, exploring the alternatives, understanding the culture and sociopolitical and socioeconomic environment of the person receiving the communication, and having a theory of mind that allows you to accept that others may think and feel differently about a subject.
+For example, compassionate and effective communication involves gathering valid and reliable information on the subject, exploring alternatives, understanding the person receiving the communication's culture and sociopolitical and socioeconomic environment, and having a theory of mind that allows you to accept that others may think and feel differently about the subject.